bahmutov/cypress-examples/docs/recipes/then-with-retry-inside.md

 The [cy.then](https://on.cypress.io/then) command does not retry its callback function, but the code inside the callback can still use normal Cypress commands with retries.
 Here is an example.

+📺 Watch this recipe explained in the video [cy.then Callback With Retries Inside](https://youtu.be/eQJyz2UEMvY)

 <!-- fiddle Cy.then with retries callback -->

 ```css hide